rsimmons/voracious/README.md

 Most third-party dependencies are pure JS (`react`, `immutable`, etc.) and are declared in the root `package.json`.
 Those are bundled with the the Voracious code (by webpack) into a single JS file.
 That means that the root `node_modules/` does _not_ needed to be distributed with the final Electron app.
 This sort of bundling isn't generally necessary to do for Electron apps, but it's convenient for various reasons.

-Dependencies that use native code (e.g. `leveldown`) need to be compiled against the Electron V8 runtime, and are declared in `app/package.json`.
+Dependencies that use native code (e.g. `sqlite`) need to be compiled against the Electron V8 runtime, and are declared in `app/package.json`.
 The corresponding `app/node_modules/` _is_ packaged into the final distributed Electron app.

 Electron-builder is configured via `electron-builder.json`.
 The current config has it basically combine the contents of `build/` and `app/` to form the distributed archive.